-On January 11, 2010, Neil Moody and Chris Moody, without admitting or denying the allegations of the complaint, consented to entry of a permanent injunction and agreed to disgorge all ill-gotten gains upon the Commission's request.
+On January 11, 2010, the Commission instituted an enforcement action against the Moodys alleging that they violated antifraud provisions of the federal securities laws in connection with their involvement in Nadel's scheme.
+See generally SEC v.
+Neil V. Moody, et al., Case No. 8:10-cv-00053-T-33TBM (M.D.
+Fla.) (the "Moody SEC Action"), Compl. (attached as Exhibit A to Doc.
+325).
+Also on January 11, 2010, Neil Moody and Chris Moody, without admitting or denying the allegations of the complaint, consented to entry of a permanent injunction and agreed to disgorge all ill-gotten gains upon the Commission's request.
 (Moody SEC Action, Consent of Def.
-Neil V. Moody ¶ 3 ("Consent"), Doc.
+Neil V. Moody ¶ 3, Doc.
 2, Ex.
 2) (also attached as Ex.
 B to Doc.
 325.); Moody SEC Action, Consent of Def.
 Christopher D. Moody ¶ 3, Doc.
 2, Ex.
 1).
+On April 7, 2010, Judgments of Permanent Injunction and Other Relief were entered against Neil and Chris Moody.
+(Moody SEC Action, Docs.
+9 (Neil Moody) and 9-1 (Chris Moody)).
+The Judgments permanently enjoin Neil and Chris Moody from further violations of the antifraud provisions of the federal securities laws.
+The Judgments also allow the Commission to seek an order for disgorgement of ill-gotten gains and/or a civil penalty.